airbytehq/airbyte/docs/connector-development/config-based/overview.md

 The `Requester` defines how to prepare HTTP requests to send to the source API <sup>2</sup>.
 There currently is only one implementation, the `HttpRequester`, which is defined by

-1. A base url: the root of the API source
+1. A base url: The root of the API source
-2. A path: the specific endpoint to fetch data from for a resource
+2. A path: The specific endpoint to fetch data from for a resource
 3. The HTTP method: the HTTP method to use (GET or POST)
-4. A request options provider: defines the request parameters and headers to set on outgoing HTTP requests
+4. A request options provider: Defines the request parameters (query parameters), headers, and request body to set on outgoing HTTP requests
-5. An authenticator: defines how to authenticate to the source
+5. An authenticator: Defines how to authenticate to the source
-6. An error handler: defines how to handle errors
+6. An error handler: Defines how to handle errors

 More details on authentication can be found in the [authentication section](authentication.md).
 More details on error handling can be found in the [error handling section](error-handling.md)